rpl/flow-coverage-report/README.md

 ## Changelog

+### 0.3.0

+Introduces the new command line options:
+- submit more then 1 concurrent file to flow using `-c numManConcurentFilesSubmitted` (defaults to 1)
+- load options from a specific config file using `--config filepath` and disable config loading using `--no-config`

+flow-coverage-report v0.3.0 loads the configuration automatically from the `flow-coverage-report` section of the target project `package.json` (or from a `.flow-coverage-report.json` file in the project dir), which is going to help to reduce the number of command line options that have to be explicitly passed on the command line.

+In this version, the flow-coverage-report npm package is also switching to a MIT license.

+Features:

+- enhancements on the HTML report template (thanks to Jason Laster)
+- added optional -c/--concurrent-files option, to submit multiple files to flow
+- optionally load config from package.json or json config file

+Bug Fixes:

+- fixed missing error exit code with text reporter
+- fixed the link to GitHub in the cli help
+- saved collected coverage data in temp json file to support larger project

+Thanks to Ryan Albrecht, Jason Laster, Guillaume Claret and Steven Luscher for their help on this new release.

 ### 0.2.0

+Introduces the new command line options:
+- excluded file patterns using `-x "pattern"`
+- customize the output dir using `-o reportDirPath`

-Fixes needed to be able to generate flow coverage reports on larger projects (and projects with flow issues) and new configuration options:
+flow-coverage-report v0.2.0 also introduces some fixes needed to be able to generate flow coverage reports on larger projects (and projects with flow issues) and new command line options:

 - fix: fixed NaN percent and React false-positive mutation warning (thanks to Ilia Saulenko)
 - feat: new -o cli option to customize the output dir (thanks to Ryan Albrecht)